DeepMicroscopy/CD3-Detection/README.md

 The script provides the following functionalities:

 1. Inference: Given a directory containing slide images (--slide_dir), the script performs object detection inference using the RetinaNet model.
 It processes each slide image at a specified resolution level (--level) and patch size (--patch_size).
+The sensitivity of the detections can be adapted with the the detection threshold (--detect_thresh).
 The inference results are saved as CSV files containing bounding box coordinates and class labels.

 2. Visualization: Optionally, you can visualize the detected objects overlaid on the slide images by setting the visualize flag to True.
 This generates visualization images stored alongside the CSV files.